 Principal investigators (PIs) may submit research projects that utilize educational records for review and approval of the Homewood Institutional Review Board (HIRB).
 If the HIRB team determines that a project plans to use JHU student educational records, the project will be routed to the Office of the University Registrar to complete an ancillary review for FERPA compliance purposes.

-If applicable, the HIRB team and the OUR collaborate to ensure that FERPA language is included in student consent documents.
+If applicable, the HIRB team and the OUR collaborate to ensure that FERPA language is included in student consent documents, and that student consent obtained electronically is compliant with FERPA.
 Additionally, depending on the nature of the study and the extent to which education records will be used, a FERPA Studies Exception Agreement may be required.

 Frequently Asked Questions about FERPA